-Also called flaccid child syndrome, it is a condition of decreased muscle tone that can be caused by many different conditions.
+Also called flaccid child syndrome, it is a condition of decreased muscle tone caused by many situations.

 Low-tone muscles contract very slowly in response to a stimulus and can not maintain a contraction for as long as a normal muscle.